fernskers/CCNA/notes.md

  - Service port interface: If the service port is used, this interface is bound to it and used for out-of-band management.
  - Dynamic interface: These are the interfaces used to map a WLAN to a VLAN.
 For example, traffic from the 'Interfnal' WLAN will be sent to the wired network from the WLC's 'Internal' dynamic interface.

+Network automatication provides many key benefits:
+ - Human error (typos etc.) is reduced
+ - Networks become much more scalable.
+New deployments, network-wide changes, and troubleshooting can be implemented in a fraction of the time.
+ - Network-wide policy compliance can be assured (standard configurations, software versions, etc).
+ - The improved efficiency of network operations reduces the opex (operating expenses) of the network.
+Each task requires fewer man-hours.

+What does a router do?
+  It forwards messages between networks by examining information in the Layer 3 header It uses a routing protocol like OSPF to share route information with other routers and build a routing tabled.
+  It uses ARP to build an ARP table, mapping IP addresses to MAC addresses It uses Syslog to keep logs of events that occur
+  It allows a user to connect to it via SSH and manage it.

+What does a switch do?
+ It forwards messages within a LAN by examining information in the Layer 2 header.
+ It uses STP to ensure there are no Layer 2 loops in the network.
+ It builds a MAC address table by examining the source MAC address of frames.
+ It uses Syslog to keep logs of events that occur.
+ It allows a user to connect to it via SSH and manage it.

+The various functions of network devices can be logically divided up (categorized) into planes:
+ Data plane
+ Control plane
+ Management plane

+All tasks involved in forwarding user data/traffic from one interface to another are part of the data plane.
+A router receives a message, looks for the most specific matching route in its routing table, and forwards it out of the appropriate interface to the next hop.
+  It also de-encapsulates the original Layer 2 header, and re-encapsulates with a new header destined for the next hop's MAC address.
+A switch receives a message, looks at the destination MAC address, and forwards it out of the appropriate interface (or floods it).
+  This includes functions like adding or removing 802.1q VLAN tags.
+NAT (changing the src/dst addresses before forwarding) is part of the data plane.
+Deciding to forward or discard messages due to ACLs, port security, etc. is part of the data plane.
+The data plane is also called the 'forwarding plane'.

+The control plane controls what the data plane does, for example by building the router's routing table.
+The control plane performs overhead work.
+  OSPF itself doesn't forward user data packets, but it informs the data plane about how packets should be forwarded.
+  STP itself isn't directly involved in the process of forwarding frames, but it informs the data plane about which interfaces should and shouldn't be used to forward frames.
+  ARP messages aren't user data, but they are used to build an ARP table which is used in the process of forwarding data.

+In traditional networking, the data plane and control plane are both distributed.
+Each device has its own data plane and its own control plane.
+The planes are 'distributed' throughout the network.

+Like the control plane, the management plane performs overhead work.
+  However, the managemnt plane doesn't directly affect the forwarding of messages in the data plane.
+The managemnent plane consists of protocols that are used to manage devices.
+  SSH/Telnet, used to connect to the CLI of a device to configure/manage it.
+  Syslog, used to keep logs of events that occur on the device.
+  SNMP, used to monitor the operations of the device.
+  NTP, used to maintain accurate time of the device.

+The operations of the Management plane and Control plane are usually managed by the CPU.
+However, this is not desirable for data plane operations because CPU processing is slow (relatively speaking) Instead, a specialized hardware ASIC (Application-Specific Integrated Circuit) is used.
+ASICs are chips built for specific purposes.
+Using aswitch as an example:
+  When a frame is received, the ASIC is responsible for the switching logic.
+  The MAC address table is stored in a kind of memory called TCAM (Ternary Content-Addressable Memory) The ASIC feeds the destination MAC address of the frame into the TCAM, which returns the matching MAC address table entry The frame is then forwarded out of the appropriate interface.
+Modern routers also use a similar hardware data plane: an ASIC designed for forwarding logic, and tables stored in TCAM.

+Software-Defined Networking (SDN) is an approach to networking that centralizes the control plane into an application called a controller.
+SDN is also called Software-Defined Architecture (SDA) or Controller-Based Networking.
+Traditional contorl planes use a distributed architecture.
+  For example, each router in the network runs OSPF and the routers share routing information and then calculate their preferred routes to each destination.
+An SDN controller centralizes control plane functions like calculating routes.
+  That is just an example, and how much of the control plane is centralized varies greatly.
+The controller can interact programmatically with the network devices using APIs (Application Programming Interface).

+The SBI is used for communications between the contorller and the network devices it controls.
+It typically consists of a communication protocol and API (Application Programming Interface) APIs facilitate data exchanges between programs.